Trust Attorney in Long Island

 Trusts for Pets

 Your pets are like family, and you want to ensure they’re cared for after you’re gone.
 With that in mind, you might consider leaving money for your pet’s care in your last will and testament.
 However, your will could be held up in probate, meaning the caregiver won’t have the resources necessary.
 Fortunately, you can ensure your animals are cared for by setting up a trust for your pets.
+This approach provides an immediate and uninterrupted source of funds for their care, ensuring their well-being is not compromised during the probate process.

 Benefits of Having a Trust in Long Island